arturol76/phusion-app-template/README.md

 Assuming that:
 * you use pageant to manage the key authentication (recommended!)
 * your docker host ip is 192.168.2.96
+* you are exposing SSH on port 7122

 ```
 {